 1. Lay soaker hoses in beds, borders, and garden rows.

-How: Simply hook a soaker to your main hose and let it soak the ground for two to four hours every 5 to 7 days, depending on the bed's location (for example, beds under trees will need more moisture), the weather, and your home's water pressure.
+How: Simply hook a soaker hose to your main hose and let it soak the ground for two to four hours every 5 to 7 days, depending on the bed's location (for example, beds under trees will need more moisture), the weather, and your home's water pressure.

 Why: Less frequent, deep watering creates healthy, established roots that can withstand dry spells easier.

-2. Lay down newspaper (or cardboard) and mulch.
+2. Lay down newspaper or cardboard and mulch.

-How: Cover bare, moist ground with 5-8 layers of newspaper (or 1 layer of cardboard), top with soaker hoses, and then with a layer of dark-colored mulch.
-In the vegetable garden, lay paper (or plastic mulch like red for tomatoes and black for peppers) between the plants and on the paths before covering with straw or grass clippings.
+How: Cover bare, moist ground with 5-8 layers of newspaper (or 1 layer of cardboard if you won't be planting there), top with soaker hoses, and then with a layer of dark-colored mulch (see our video here for step-by-step tutorial).

 Why: This tip makes the soaker hoses even more efficient by helping to regulate soil moisture and not dry out as fast.
 It's especially helpful in the vegetable garden, as some plants will become stressed with uneven soil moisture (example: blossom end rot on tomatoes is caused by this as well as low calcium in the soil).

-Extra tip: This is also the secret to a weed-free garden, which I've written about a lot because gardening became SO much easier after I started implementing this in all my garden areas!
+PRO TIP: This is also the secret to a weed-free garden, which I've written about a lot because gardening became SO much easier after I started implementing this in all my garden areas!

-3. Use only large pots for flowers.
+3. Use large pots for flowers.